-sedimentary layer appears near the southern edge of the MCR in Kansas.
+The sedimentary layer structure is shown in Figure 6a,b.
+Thick sediments (> 2 km) are observed near the eastern flank of the southern MCR, thinning southward.
+Another thick sedimentary layer appears near the southern edge of the MCR in Kansas.
 In the rest of the area, the sediments are relatively thin (<1 km).
-Notably, sediments are thin in the region between the northern and southern MCR even though short-period Rayleigh wave phase speeds are slow (Figure 2a).
-This inference is guided by the receiver functions at nearby stations, which are inconsistent with strong sediments in this area.
-However, the resulting sedimentary distribution may be spatially aliased due to the high lateral resolution of the receiver functions (<5 km) with a low spatial sampling rate from the station locations (~70 km).
-For this reason interpretation of data from the Superior Province Rifting Earthscope Experiment (SPREE) [Stein, 2011] is needed to more fully illuminate the shallow structure in this region.

-[26] The receiver functions do indicate the existence of sediments with particularly low shear wave speeds in some areas.
-For example, strong reverberations observed in the receiver function for station E33A in the first 2 s may be fit by a Vs model with a thin (< 0.5 km) but slow Vs layer (< 1.8 km/s) near the surface (Figure 3a).
-Figure 6b shows the pattern of the inferred Vs in the sedimentary layer, which differs from the pattern of sedimentary thickness.
+However, because the sedimentary structure is mainly inferred by receiver functions, the resulting sedimentary distribution may be spatially aliased due to the high lateral resolution of the receiver functions (< 5 km) with a low spatial sampling rate at the station locations (~ 70 km).
+The receiver functions also indicate the existence of sediments with particularly low shear wave speeds in some areas.
+For example, strong reverberations observed in the receiver function for station E33A in the first 2 sec may be fit by a Vs model with a thin (< 0.5 km) but slow Vs layer (< 1.8 km/sec) near the surface (Fig. 3a).
+Figure 6b shows the pattern of the inferred Vs in the sedimentary layer, which differs from the sedimentary thickness map.
 Very slow sedimentary shear wave speeds are found in northern Minnesota, which may be due to the moraine associated with the Wadena glacial lobe [Wright, 1962].
-Some of the slow sediments generate strong reverberations in the receiver functions that coincide in time with the Moho signal, resulting in large uncertainties in the crustal thickness map (Figure 7b).
-At some other stations, sedimentary reverberations do not obscure the Moho Ps arrival; e.g., K38A (Figure 3e).
+Some of the slow sediments generate strong reverberations in the receiver functions that coincide in time with the Moho signal, resulting in large uncertainties in the crustal thickness map (Fig. 7b).
+At some other stations, sedimentary reverberations do not obscure the Moho Ps arrival; e.g., K38A (Fig. 3e).
 Sedimentary reverberations in the receiver functions can also be seen in Figure 9 beneath the Yavapai Province in transects B-B' and C-C', beneath the southern MCR in transect C-C', and north of the southern MCR in transect C-C'.